fabieu/spotify-utils/README.md

 ## License

-Distributed under the GPL-3.0 License.
+Distributed under the Apache License 2.0.
 See [LICENSE](LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>